A parking garage collapses in New York City, killing 1 - ExBulletin

 A parking garage collapses in New York City, killing 1

-A parking garage collapsed Tuesday in the financial district of lower Manhattan, killing a worker, injuring five and smashing cars as concrete floors slammed on top of each other like a stack of pancakes, officials said.
+A parking garage collapsed today in Manhattan’s financial district, killing a worker, injuring five and smashing cars as concrete floors fell on top of each other like a stack of pancakes, officials said.

-Video from a protester showed cars hanging precariously from the three-story building’s twisted rooftop, and people nearby described eerie rumbling followed by screams.
+Video by one of the protesters showed cars hanging precariously from the sloping upper roof of the three-story building, and people nearby described an eerie roar, followed by screams.

 “It felt like an earthquake,” said Liam Gita, a student at nearby Pace University.
 Other students described seeing cars crashing into the building.